core-wg/oscore/draft-ietf-core-object-security.md

 The value of the Proxy-Uri option of the OSCOAP message MUST be replaced with Proxy-Scheme, Uri-Host and Uri-Port options (if present) composed according to section 6.5 of {{RFC7252}} and MUST be processed as a class U option, see {{class-u}}.

 Note that replacing the Proxy-Uri value with the Proxy-Scheme and Uri-* options works by design for all CoAP URIs.
 OSCOAP-aware HTTP servers should not use the userinfo component of the HTTP URI (as defined in section 3.2.1. of {{RFC3986}}), so that this type of replacement is possible in the presence of CoAP-to-HTTP proxies.
-In other documents specifying cross-protocol proxying behavior using different URI structures, it is expected that the authors will create Uri-* options that allow decomposing the Proxy-Uri, and specify in which OSCOAP class they are.
+In other documents specifying cross-protocol proxying behavior using different URI structures, it is expected that the authors will create Uri-* options that allow decomposing the Proxy-Uri, and specify in which OSCOAP class they belong.

 An example of how Proxy-Uri is processed is given here.
 Assume that the original CoAP message contains: